International Coalition of Library Consortia

-The International Coalition of Library Consortia (ICOLC) is an informal, self-organized group of library consortia from around the world; it exists for strategic and practical discussion of issues of common interest among the consortia members.
+The International Coalition of Library Consortia (ICOLC) is an informal, self-organized group of library consortia from around the world; it exists for the strategic and practical discussions of issues of common interest among its consortia members.
 The ICOLC first met informally as the Consortium of Consortia (COC) in 1997.
 Over time, its name was adjusted to reflect its increasingly global character.

-A library consortium is any local, regional, or national cooperative association of libraries that provides for the systematic and effective coordination of the resources of school, public, academic, and special libraries and information centers, for improving services to the clientele of such libraries.
-Consortia conduct their business to advance research and learning, share risk, provide easy access to information, provide high-quality content (electronic resources), enable continuous professional development, strengthen library leadership as education and information providers, and to shape the future.
+A library consortium is any local, regional, or national cooperative association of libraries that provides for the systematic and effective coordination of the resources of academic, public, school and special libraries and information centers, and for improving services to the clientele of those libraries.
+Consortia conduct their business to advance research and learning, share resources and expertise, provide easy access to information and high-quality content (electronic resources), enable continuous professional development and strengthen library leadership as education and information providers.

-All library consortia, anywhere in the world, may be part of the ICOLC.
-There are no membership fees or barriers to participation.
+All library consortia, anywhere in the world, may be part of the ICOLC as there are no membership fees or barriers to participation.
 The ICOLC gathers its strength from sharing information and strategies about the benefits that its members bring to libraries and their users.
 These benefits can include: